tgen/MARS/README.md

 ## Introduction

 The MMPurityChecker (Multiple Myeloma Purity Checker) is a tool designed to analyze RNAseq data from multiple myeloma tumor samples to assess their purity.
-It is designed for use as a command-line tool.
+It is designed for use as a command line tool.

 ## Inputs, Outputs, and Corresponding Flags